 In her spare time, Ms. Puhlick enjoys traveling, playing volleyball, and competing in triathlons.

 Ms. Puhlick earned a B.A. and M.T. from the University of Virginia.

 Anita Sahai is a 6th Grade Advanced Academics Teacher at Louise Archer Elementary School in Vienna and a Regional Director of VASO.
 Her involvement with Science Olympiad dates back to 2007 when she started the program at Louise Archer for 5th and 6th grade students in an effort to expose students to a hands-on and inquiry based science experience.
 Apart from mentoring numerous students through Science Olympiad at the elementary school level, Ms. Sahai has been an active board member with VASO since 2010 and has assisted with the planning and organization of tournaments.

 Ms. Sahai likes to work on jigsaw puzzles, travel, and spend time with her family.
 She currently resides in Mclean with her husband and two daughters.

-Dr. Skinner currently is a project manager at Information Management Consultants, Inc. (IMC) where he leads a team designing and building information technology for the health and life sciences communities.
-For the past 18 years his main client has been the National Institutes of Health.
+Dr. Skinner currently is a project manager at CALIBRE Systems where he leads a team designing and building information technology solutions at the National Institutes of Health.
 He previously worked as a contractor at the Naval Research Laboratory and was a research fellow at the Department of Energy's Pacific Northwest National Laboratory.

 Dr. Skinner has a B.Sc. in Mathematics and a Ph.D. in computational solid state physics, both from Imperial College, London.